 Savor Small Town Charm

-Hudson Whaler is located in the heart of downtown Hudson, just a short walk to Warren Street (pictured) where you will find popular shops, galleries, and restaurants.
+Boutique hotels from Wm.
+Farmer and Sons to Hudson Whaler make the perfect home base for exploring the shops, galleries, restaurants housed in historic buildings along the picturesque Warren Street (pictured).
 Hudson's main street has made it one of the Hudson Valley's biggest draws.
 Must-stops include the Maker Cafe inside (and outside) the luxurious Maker Hotel for contemporary American fare and Back Bar for creative Asian-inspired dishes and fun drink options.
 For even more ideas, check out our blog on how to spend 48 Hours in Hudson.
-Hudson; Distance from NYC: 2 hrs 30 minutes

 Get Cozy in a Cabin